-Move to approve the COA (Building 'G'), for the relocation of the contributing structure on the property located at 44 South Swinton Avenue, Block 61 by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.
+Move to approve the COA (Building 'H') for the relocation/reconstruction of the contributing structure from 10 SE 1st Street on Block 70 to the Sundy House property located at 106 and 116 South Swinton Avneue, based on a findings of fact and law contained in the Staff report and finding he request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.

-ADDENDUM - The above Recommendation is based on the following: The Swinton Commons mixed-use redevelopment project, if approved will substantially change the character of Block 61, the Sundy Block, Block 69 and Block 70, as it relocates/reconstruct eight historically significant resources to their proposed sites.
+ADDENDUM-1 - The above Recommendation is based on the following: The Swinton Commons mixed-use redevelopment project, if approved will substantially change the character of Block 61, the Sundy Block, Block 69 and Block 70, as it relocates/reconstruct eight historically significant resources on their proposed sites.